imtrans(imagename, outfile='', order='')¶

 Detailed descriptions of each function parameter

-imagename (string)- Name of the input image which must be specified.
+imagename (path)- Name of the input image which must be specified.

 outfile (string='')- Name of output CASA image.